 • Research - Ethical Participation by Family Physicians

-Medical research is defined in this document as research to create new knowledge to improve patient care and associated activities.
+Medical research is defined in this policy as research to create new knowledge to improve patient care and associated activities.
 Members of the AAFP are encouraged to become involved in medical research.
 Research participation may provide benefits such as expanding medical knowledge, increasing job satisfaction, and improving patient care.
 Participation also carries responsibilities and potential pitfalls.
 The physician must be aware of the quality and purpose of the proposed research, including the sponsorship, scientific merit, possible conflicts of interest, and other ethical considerations.

 The following are common standards for ethical research: